Author: Heather Demetrios

 Compelling and ultimately hopeful, this is a powerful examination of love, loss, and resilience.

-There were many great things about this book that I simply can’t express in words.
+There are so many great things about this book that I simply can’t express in words.
 The setting was perfect and it was described so well that I felt like I was with Skylar and Josh in the book.
-It was the perfect summer setting for a cold, dark winter day and boy is it cold and dark here in Canada. 🙂
+It was the perfect summer setting for a cold, dark winter day and boy is it cold and dark here in Canada.

 I really liked how the cover related to the setting, with the sign for the motel and the pool.
 I thought this was really interesting, because to me, it was kind of like I was a tourist about to visit the motel, standing in the parking lot looking at the sign.
 It just looks beautiful, in my opinion.

 I’ll Meet You There is one of the only YA books that I can think of and have read that incorporates a sensitive topic like the military and war.
-I think that this is such a great example of this type of book, because it is fun and fresh, yet so sad and dark.
-I can’t imagine what it would be like having been a survivor of war and having to live with the haunting memories of the traumatic battlefield forever.
-I also can’t imagine what it would be like to live in a trailer with nothing but crackers to eat for dinner.
-In the book, Skylar says that she can’t dream of being one of those kids sitting in the backseat of a minivan with their feet up while watching a movie.
-This is really sad to me, because I have been fortunate enough to have all these nice things and books to read while other people have almost nothing.
+This is such a great example of this type of book, because it is fun and fresh, yet so sad and dark.
+It is unimaginable what it would be like having been a survivor of war and having to live with the haunting memories of the traumatic battlefield forever.
 This book really teaches you to appreciate the little things in life and to be grateful for what you have.